gaverhae/blog/blog/content/md/posts/2021-11-07-clj-primes.md

       [idx bound primes prime])))
 ```

+> **EDIT 2021-11-28**: There is a mistake in the above function: it is
+> hardcoding `sieve-upto` instead of using the passed-in `sieve-fn`.
+This
+> invalidates all of the following discussion on performance of our two sieve
+> implementations.

 And we can now have a sieve-generated list of primes using our bounded sieve
 calculation: